dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal has good documentation

 A language without a good documentation is only half the value.
 The team behind Free Pascal has done a very good job.
-You can browse the whole language documentation as well as the documention about the compiler itself, the Runtime Library (RTL), Free Component Library (FCL) and the Lazarus Component Library (LCL).
+You can browse the whole language documentation as well as the documention about the compiler itself, the Runtime Library (RTL), Free Component Library (FCL) and the Lazarus Component Library (LCL)[^9].
 In addition to this you will find many examples in the Free Pascal Wiki, but this takes us to the fact that...

 ## Pascal has a great community

-Beside the official wiki, there is also an official forum where Free Pascal and Lazarus users will answer your questions.
-If you're active on Google+ you can have a look at the Free Pascal and Lazarus Community, too.
-There is an annual Pascal Conference (PasCon) and well as multiple local Free Pascal and Lazarus meetups.
-And with the Blaise Pascal Magazine you will find a monthly publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.
+Beside the official wiki[^10], there is also an official forum[^11] where Free Pascal and Lazarus users will answer your questions.
+If you're active on Google+ you can have a look at the Free Pascal and Lazarus Community[^12], too.
+There is an annual Pascal Conference (PasCon)[^13] and well as multiple local Free Pascal and Lazarus meetups.
+And with the Blaise Pascal Magazine[^14] you will find a monthly publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.

 ## Conclusion

 Object Pascal is really worth a look.
 Don't let discourage you by people that tell you that Pascal is out of date.
 It is definetly not!
-There are many great projects out there that prove how strong the language is: from the Lazarus IDE itself to high performance 3D-Game engine Castle, which compiles your games for Android and iOS, too.
+There are many great projects out there that prove how strong the language is: from the Lazarus IDE itself to high performance 3D-Game engine Castle[^15], which compiles your games for Android and iOS, too.
 If you're interested in the path aside of the mainstream languages, have a look at some of the resources I mentioned.
 Or simply install Free Pascal and Lazarus and try out the language for yourself!

 [^1]: http://www.computerhistory.org/atchm/adobe-photoshop-source-code
 [^2]: http://turbopascal.org